We’re the people who help you take your Caribbean project from start to finish.

 Shauna-Marie Gray is a GIS Technician whose skills include shoreline analyses and geo-referencing of images.
 Shauna-Marie’s work extends to analysis of the underwater terrain ( the seabed bathymetry) to help the engineering team clearly understand the geographic attributes of each project area.
 She is proficient in QGIS and ArcMap and programs in SQL to extrapolate information from tabular data.
 Shauna-Marie creates vulnerability maps to assist Caribbean governments with national and regional planning so they can best protect their populations against the risks from natural disasters.
 Her qualifications include: BSc (Hons) Land Surveying and GIS (double major); Certification in SQL.

-Dyonne Harper is Smith Warner’s Administrative Officer and the glue that holds our team together.
+Dyonne Harper is Smith Warner’s Officer Manager and the glue that holds our team together.
 Dyonne arranges and organizes travel, disbursements, and events.
 She is a general support resource to engineers and technicians working in the field.
 Her qualifications include: Certified Professional Secretary (CPS); Certified Administrative Professional (CAP).

 Yvette Archibald is a senior Financial Accountant who arranges and manages all accounting activities including: payables, invoicing, collections, reconciliation, audits ,and financial management strategy.
 Yvette also oversees Smith Warner’s policies and procedures.
 She holds a BSc in Management Studies Accounting; MSc in Accounting.